zerob13/ServerSelfTalk/README.md

 Fri Jun 05 2015 08:26:02 GMT+0800 (CST).
  You will find that many of the truths we cling to depend greatly on our own point of view.

+Sat Jun 06 2015 08:26:01 GMT+0800 (CST).
+ He was meant to root out the Rebels, not give them hope.
+His sacrifice will only inspire them...